|

 Summary:

-Groups of students will use the robots to draw the two lines of a system, determine its solution, and
+Groups of students will use the robots to draw the two lines of a system,

 verify the solution in both equations.